Cave Sing at Mammoth Cave NP

 In 1980, Mammoth Cave National Park rekindled this celebration.
 However, instead of just a local event, all are welcome to attend.
 Today, this historic enactment gives the opportunity for visitors to experience the incomparable acoustics and grandeur of the cave's great halls.
 The event is scheduled for the first Sunday in December each year and is completely free of charge for those who attend.

 2:00 - Depart to cave from Visitor Center.
 Enjoy the swirling melodies in the cave from performances of local talent.

 At the Methodist Church

-• The return of the Caveman Chorus!
-Enjoy the a cappella tones of an old fashioned barbershop group.
+• The Lindsey Wilson College Chorus is scheduled to perform with members of the Kentucky Orchestra!
 It's sure to bring a smile for your holiday season!